-In the early Victorian years there was another shift in taste, the ceilings of the larger Victorian houses allowing plasterers great opportunity to demonstrate their skills.
-Elaborate ornamentation evidences this both on ceiling decoration and intricate patterns on the cornice.
+In the early Victorian years, there was another shift in taste, the ceilings of the larger Victorian houses allowing plasterers great opportunity to demonstrate their skills.
+Elaborate ornamentation illustrates this both on ceiling decoration and intricate patterns on the cornice.
 The best rooms now have gasoliers hung from ornate ceiling roses, where more modest homes would have a simple plain run cornice and a simple ceiling rose.

 Such applied ceiling roses and mouldings can create a great effect, but the setting out to such a ceiling needs to be carefully thought out to ensure it suits the architectural period of the property, the overall interior design, and fits with modern lighting and media requirements.
-Also, the centralising of any centre needs to be correct, i.e. to the centre of the room; or to any particularities that may exist in a particular room such as chimney breast or large window.
-In some cases it is a better design to use two roses.
+Also, the centralising of any rose needs to be correct, i.e. to the centre of the room; or to any particularities that may exist in a particular room such as chimney breast or large window.
+In some cases, it is a better design to use two roses.
 When choosing a design attention is needed to ensure the rose doesn’t distract attention away from any intended chandelier or special lighting detail.